captainjtx/InvSmokeDetector/README.md

 InvSmokeDetector
 ================

-Invation and fire automatic dection in openspaces
+Invation and fire automatic dection in openspaces, based on Gaussian Mixture Model (GMM) and Discrete Wavelet Transform (DWT)